Question and answer with Rebecca Leitzell, Bellefonte Area cyber education coordinator

 A: We do have strict requirements for the kids, and students enroll for various reasons.
 But they need to make sure in order to stay in the program, they maintain (at least) 70 percent in all classes, meet weekly requirements for hours and make sure they’re staying on pace.
-If we see any of those things falling apart, they get a warning, so I will give them one week.
+If we see any of those things falling apart, they get a warning, so we give them one week to get back on track.
 If they don’t get themselves back on pace, then they won’t be allowed to continue in the program.

 Q: What’s a day-in-the-life like of a student in BeLA?

 A: It’s very different for each student.
 I have some students who are up every morning.
 I try to tell kids that it’s best to have a schedule and treat it like it’s regular school.
 We recommend one hour per class a day.
 So the typical high school student that’s a freshman will have seven classes, so that’s seven hours per day or 35 hours a week.

 Q: What are the benefits to participating in BeLA?

 A: One of the benefits to online learning in itself is the flexibility.
 Student have the ability to work at their own pace in their courses.
 The benefit of staying in the district, for our program, is you’re still a Bellefonte student.
 So, you’re going to graduate with your class.
 If you want, you can also still attend prom, dances, field trips and can participate in clubs and other extracurricular (school) activities, and our students receive a Bellefonte Area High School diploma.
 They have the option of working one-on-one with a teacher during the day at the BeLA Center and attend tutoring after school at the middle or high school.
 And of course, the option is still available to being able to attend CPI.